braintree/browser-switch-android/v2_MIGRATION.md

 </activity>
 ```

 **Note**: The scheme you define must use all lowercase letters.
 This is due to [scheme matching on the Android framework being case sensitive, expecting lower case](https://developer.android.com/guide/topics/manifest/data-element#scheme).
-If your package contains underscores, the underscores should be removed when specifying the scheme.

 If these requirements are not met, an exception will be thrown in the `BrowserSwitchClient#start` method and no browser switch will occur.